January 15, 2025

 Brain scan cost: person pointing to brain scans

 It is natural to expect the worst when you are asked to get a brain scan.
-But you need to understand that a brain scan can offer your healthcare team a detailed picture of potential problems and give you a head start on its treatment.
+However, you need to understand that a brain scan can offer your healthcare team a detailed picture of potential problems and give you a head start on the treatment.

 A brain scan can empower you and your healthcare team to plan a treatment regimen when a disease is in its early stages.